How to pay your credit card bill

 When should you pay your credit card bill?

-How do you pay off a credit card balance?
+Should you pay off a credit card balance in full?

-If you can, the Consumer Financial Protection Bureau (CFPB) recommends paying your credit card balance in full every billing cycle.
-But if you can’t, it still recommends paying as much as possible: “The higher the balance you carry from month to month, the more interest you pay.”
+The Consumer Financial Protection Bureau (CFPB) recommends paying your credit card balance in full every billing cycle.
+But if you can’t, the CFPB still recommends paying as much as you’re able: “The higher the balance you carry from month to month, the more interest you pay.”

 Can you pay a credit card bill with another credit card?

 Generally speaking, you can’t pay off one credit card with another.
-But you may consider a balance transfer that could allow you to move debt from one issuer’s card to another.
-It might even be possible to find a 0% introductory APR.
+But you may consider a balance transfer that allows you to move debt from one issuer’s card to another.
+It might even be possible to find a card with a 0% introductory APR.

-How to pay your credit card bill on time
+How to pay your credit card bill on time: 4 tips

 Paying a credit card bill by the due date helps you maintain healthy credit and keep your credit card account in good standing.